Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Furthermore, where a service provides benefits not only to specific users, but encapsulates a wider community / public benefit, that part considered to be in the public benefit will be provided without charge.

-The Financial Management Standard 1997 requires that in determining the appropriate level of charges, the following should be considered by the organisational area providing the good or service:
+The Financial and Performance Management Standard 2009 requires that in determining the appropriate level of charges, the following should be considered by the organisational area providing the good or service

 Further information in relation to these pricing requirements, including definitions of direct and indirect costs is provided in G/8.1.5 .
 Information about methods of charge calculation for external charges (including Category A, Category B, Category C, penalties and fines, and donations and contributions) is available in G/8.1.4 .

-All pricing options are appropriate for the calculation of external user charges (see G/8.1.4 ).
+All pricing options are appropriate for the calculation of external user charges (G/8.1.4 ).
 GST should be included in the price calculation for all external user charges unless deemed to be GST exempt as per G/8.1.5 (c).

 QUT is required to adhere to the requirements and principles of the National Competition Policy in terms of competitive neutrality through full cost pricing of the good / service offered on a competitive basis.
 Inclusion of all costs will ensure the price is comparable to external providers of a similar good / service.